DarthBurrit0/indestructibleart.com/content/featured/2014-01-04-topten-spencer.md

 ##7.
 [Beta Testing the Apocalypse](http://www.fantagraphics.com/browse-shop/beta-testing-the-apocalypse-2.html?vmcchk=1)
 <img src='/images/forPosts/spencer-top-10-2013-beta-testing-the-apocalypse.png' class='articlesImgCenter group'>
 Tom Kaczynski's collection of short stories provide an important, poignant look into the modern world through a variety of interesting lenses: a young couple in a neighborhood on the brink of gentrification who struggle with their fascination-turned-obsession for a highrise condo that is erected right next door; a method actor embraces existent as a neanderthal when the role he plays in a film becomes more meaningful than his own life; the concept of a traffic jam as the frame that we live our lives within.
-The metaphors can be run a tad obscure, but Kaczynski nails them every time.
+The metaphors can be a tad obscure, but Kaczynski nails them every time.

 ##6.
 [Pope Hats # 3](http://www.adhousebooks.com/comics/popehats3.html)
 <img src='/images/forPosts/spencer-top-10-2013-pope-hats.png' class='articlesImgCenter group'>